 Before Buying a Solar Cooker/Oven

 Like with other devices, purchasing a solar cooker is a slippery slope.
-Because the market is flooded with various options, it is important to consider the features you want before making a choice.
+Because the market is flooded with various options, it is essential to consider the features you want before making a choice.
 Below are a few things to take into account.

 Ease of Assembly